 Trying to get a USB dongle to play nicely with an Android tablet is likely to be more hassle than it’s worth.
 Most of us would be far better off with a mobile Wi-Fi dongle.

 These useful gadgets create a Wi-Fi hotspot, eliminating the need for a physical link (though a USB cable is still an option if you need it).
-That’s not only good for easily sharing a single mobile broadband connection but also means the Wi-Fi dongle will work with anything that supports wireless - including Android and iPad tablets.
+That’s not only a painless way of sharing a single mobile broadband connection but also means the Wi-Fi dongle will work with anything that supports wireless - including Android and iPad tablets.

 Tablets with built-in mobile broadband